Diversity, Equity and Inclusion

 The Dietrich College faculty search committees incorporated procedural changes to minimize bias during searches.
 In doing so, we are expanding the pool of scholars to recruit to the college.

-As a result, we are hiring new faculty members in fiscal year 2021 to expand the scope of scholarship in the college on issues like race, racism in medicine, critical race theory and cultural studies.
+As a result, we've hired new faculty members to expand the scope of scholarship in the college on issues like race, racism in medicine, critical race theory and cultural studies.

 Carnegie Mellon University has expanded professional development opportunities for staff focused on civility, diversity, equity and inclusion.